 To add some productive time-pressure to this endeavor, NASA is looking for submissions from staff on all the areas above to be made via NASA @ WORK by April 15.
 Then there&ll be a process of assessing whatmost viable, and allocating resources to make those a reality.
 Any products or designs that result will be made &open source for any business or country to use,& the agency says — with the caveat that this might not be strictly possible in all cases depending on the specific technologies involved.

-Read more: NASA concerns agency-wide crowdsourcing phone call for suggestions around COVID-19 action
+NASA issues agency-wide crowdsourcing call for ideas around COVID-19 response

 After rising from new 52-week lows, all domestic indices are down after the American president warned of difficult weeks ahead as the country reels from the economic and social impacts of COVID-19.
 The daytrading left stocks down heading into Thursday, when a new unemployment claim number is expected.